1990 Cup of the Ukrainian SSR

 The Ukrainian Cup 1990 was the 25th edition of the Ukrainian SSR football knockout competition, known as the Ukrainian Cup.
 The competition started on May 11, 1990, and its final took place on October 28, 1990.
-It was the first edition of the tournament since it was discontinued back in 1976.
 The last year cup holder SKA Kiev was knocked out of the competition by Mayak Kharkiv already in the second round.

 Polissya Zhytomyr entered the competition in the quarterfinals receiving bye past two rounds.

 Teams

 Tournament distribution

 The competition was conducted by the clubs of 1991 Soviet Lower Second League, Zone 1 only.

 Other professional teams

 Many Ukrainian professional teams (18) in higher tiers of the Soviet football league pyramid did not take part in the competition.